 - (a) As a result of the restructure of one of NAMA's debtor connections in 2011, the Group acquired an equity investment of £2 in a debtor company.
 This equity investment provided NAMA with an entitlement to a share of any future profits generated by the debtor company.
-The Group received dividends totalling €3.0m (Q3 2015: €2.1m) on its investment during the period. - (b) The fair value of NAMA's equity instruments is based on the net asset value of the investment entity at the reporting date, and changes in fair value are recognised in the income statement in accordance with accounting policy 2.5.
+The Group received dividends totalling €2.6m (Q3 2015: €2.1m) on its investment during the period. - (b) Lease rental income is earned from the lease of residential properties to approved housing bodies for social housing purposes and from the lease of certain trading properties.
+It is accounted for on a straight line basis over the lease term in accordance with accounting policy 2.25.